pinkasey/cpanel-deploy-action/README.md

 # cpanel-deploy-action
-This actinos deploys a site to cPanel using the cPanel API, by taking the following steps:
+This action deploys a site to cPanel using the cPanel API, by taking the following steps:
 1. Tell cPanel to pull the branch
 2. Tell cPanel to deploy the branch